maxmacstn/wifikit_II_web/en-us/setup-ha.md

 This article is divided into 3 parts:

-1. Setting up the Tuya IoT Platform: Obtaining necessary codes and tokens from the Tuya IoT Platform website
+1. Obtaining credentials from Tuya IoT Platform
 2. Installing HACS and Local Tuya
 3. Configuring the Local Tuya Integration